RENOYEGON/SQL-Portfolio/README.md

 - **Project: Layoffs Analysis**

   ○ **Description:** This project focuses on preparing and analyzing [raw layoff data](https://layoffs.fyi/) to uncover trends and insights related to workforce reductions from the onset of March 2020 to April 2025.
-The objective is to assess the scale, timing, and sector-wise distribution of layoffs across the tech landscape.
+The objective is to assess the scale, timing, and sector-wise distribution of layoffs  across different sectors.

   ○ **Key SQL Skills Applied:** Data cleaning and transformation, data type standardization, use of Common Table Expressions (CTEs), string parsing, window functions for trend analysis, aggregations and grouping for summarization, table joins.
   - **Resources:**